paulojose177/TransactionDataMapReduce/README.md

-# Transaction Data MapReduce with PySpark
+# Transaction Data MapReduce with Python's PySpark API

 ## Description

-This repository contains a PySpark script designed to perform MapReduce operations on a dataset of transactions.
+This repository contains a Python script designed to perform MapReduce operations on a dataset of transactions.
 The script reads data from a CSV file, categorizes transactions, performs a count on each category, and then outputs the result.

 ## Prerequisites